fly-san/algorithms/Arrays/first-duplicate-element.md

 ### The Algorithm

 The key to answer this question is to realize the importance of the restrictions proposed by the NOTE.
-Notice that **if no element cannot be larger than the length of the array, it is always possible to index this array using any given element.**
+Notice that **if no element can be larger than the length of the array, it is always possible to index this array using any given element.**

 Example 2:
 Suppose we have an array (of length `5`), `arr = [2, 3, 4, 1, 3]`